ButterDebugger/mc-skin-scraper/readme.md

 A simple project created in Python with the goal of obtaining an unlimited supply of Minecraft skins.

-## Methods
+## Getting Started

-*`clean_uuids.py`*
-Used to filter out duplicates and reformats all uuid lists

-*`find_uuids.py`*
-Used to generate uuids using two methods:
-1. Randomly generated usernames to uuids
-2. Grab uuids from players who heart minecraft servers on NameMC

-*`get_skins.py`*
-Scans through every uuid lists and converts uuids to skins

-*`listing.py`*
-Used to get skins published onto Minecraft skin gallery websites
+1. Clone the repository
+2. Install requirements using `pip install -r requirements.txt`
+3. Run `main.py`

 ## Lists

 All lists containing uuids should be stored in the `uuids` directory.
 Pre-made lists are available to download with the links provided below:

-1. *`q.txt`* Large list of hypixel player uuids from [this thread](https://hypixel.net/threads/mc-player-uuid-list-7-000-000.4706530/)
+1. _`q.txt`_ Large list of Hypixel player UUIDs from [this thread](https://hypixel.net/threads/mc-player-uuid-list-7-000-000.4706530/)
-2. *`kaggle.txt`* Large list of minecraft uuids taken from [this database](https://www.kaggle.com/datasets/sha2048/minecraft-skin-dataset?select=Skins)
+2. _`kaggle.txt`_ Large list of Minecraft UUIDs taken from [this database](https://www.kaggle.com/datasets/sha2048/minecraft-skin-dataset?select=Skins)